The Future of Platform Engineering: AI-Driven Operations

 Platform engineering is undergoing a paradigm shift.
 The traditional model of building internal developer platforms (IDPs) is being augmented by AI agents that can predict, diagnose, and resolve incidents before they impact customers.

-I have spent the last year building this at Salesforce, where we manage 1,000+ Kubernetes clusters across AWS, GCP, Alibaba Cloud, and on-prem.
-Here is what I have learned about the practical reality of AI-driven operations.
+I spent a year building this at Salesforce, where we managed 1,000+ Kubernetes clusters across AWS, GCP, Alibaba Cloud, and on-prem.
+Here is what I learned about the practical reality of AI-driven operations.

 The Problem We Were Solving